 Changing the transmission fluid is a method of which you are able to change a large amount of fluid in one sitting.
 One of the best benefits of changing transmission fluid is a large amount of buildup will be removed.
 Meanwhile, it will also serve as the perfect time for you to change your transmission filter.
 However, it won’t replace the old fluid completely for the new.

 With this process, your transmission will likely run much better.
 But keep in mind that not all of the buildup has been drained from the transmission system.
 This means that you may need to do another change in a shorter time span than last time.
-Once you have changed the fluid, you’ll now need to monitor the color of it.
-If needed, feel free to add a bit of fluid additives to ensure that your transmission is running smoothly and helps the fluid prevent more buildups over a shorter period.
+Once you have changed the fluid, you’ll now need to monitor its color.
+If needed, feel free to add a few fluid additives to ensure that your transmission is running smoothly and helps the fluid prevent more buildups over a shorter period.

 Both the change and flush methods each come with it’s set of pros and cons.
 Let’s start by taking a look at transmission fluid changes and what to expect from them: